tobiasCreator/tobias-bot/README.md

 2. Alarms - Player on screen, disconnected
 3. Stop the BOT when player on screen
 4. Gamemaster (GM) or players auto answer and stop the BOT.
+5. Auto Answer players (randomly words players on screen or PM).

 ### FAQ
 1. This inject something on client?
 No, this BOT simulates keyboard and mouse, and identify pixels standards on screen. **The unique update of memory is the byte of full light.